pletourneau-lsmc/LSMC_Excel/README.md

 ## The Least-Square Monte Carlo Method
 ### Introduction and Numerical Example
-- ⚠️ A Basic Numerical Illustration
+- ⚠️ A Small Example

 ### ⏳Challenges in Simulation-Based Pricing
 - Issues in Pricing